Jill Biden’s inaugural wear to go on display at Smithsonian

 For the ceremony at the Capitol, Jill Biden chose an ocean blue wool tapered tweed dress embellished with pearls and crystals, a matching overcoat with a dark blue velvet collar and cuffs, and a face mask.
 They were designed by Alexandra O’Neill, founder and designer of Markarian.

-In the evening, she donned an ivory silk wool dress, an ivory double-breasted cashmere coat and a face mask, all embroidered with the flowers of every U.S. state and territory.
+In the evening, she slipped on an ivory silk wool dress, an ivory double-breasted cashmere coat and a face mask, all embroidered with the flowers of every U.S. state and territory.
 They were designed by Gabriela Hearst, founder and creative director of Gabriela Hearst.

 The Smithsonian says its exhibit about first ladies is among its most popular attractions.
 It currently features 10 inaugural gowns.
 The broader collection, meanwhile, holds some 1,000 items ranging from inaugural gowns and other dresses to personal effects and other White House memorabilia.